arushivyas/pfdo_mgz2image/README.rst

         the FreeSurferColorLUT.txt from within the docker container to perform a looktup on the filtered voxel label values according to the contents of the FreeSurferColorLUT.txt

+        [--skipAllLabels]
+        Skips all labels and converts only the whole mgz volume to png/jpg images.

         [-s|--skipLabelValueList <ListOfLabelNumbersToSkip>]
         If specified as a comma separated string of label numbers,